kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 should the kube-apiserver also wait 20ms to a desired revision to become available or should it fallback to making the request to etcd sooner?

-Optional: For some or all of the etcd progress watch events, also create a kubernetes "bookmark" watch event and send it to kube-apiserver clients so that reflectors and shared informers are kept up-to-date.
+Optional: For some (but not all) of the etcd progress watch events, also create a kubernetes "bookmark" watch event and send it to kube-apiserver clients so that reflectors and shared informers are kept up-to-date.
 The benefit of this is that it minimizes the chance that these clients will end up with an out-of-date